pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

     #### Example of an array job

     After setting up all the parameters you can simply provide the analysis script as in the example below.
     In case you need to pass some parameters to your script, you must use the slurm variable `SLURM_ARRAY_TASK_ID` which keeps track of the job number.
 As we do in the example, you can use `SLURM_ARRAY_TASK_ID` as an index, `idx`, to access the single parameters specified in `parameters` and then pass them to `my_script.sh`.
-As you might notice, we subtract `-1` from `SLURM_ARRAY_TASK_ID`, this is because the array starts counting from 1, `--array 1-5`, but many programming languages, like bash in this case, start counting from 0.

     ```bash
     #!/bin/sh